surniaulula/wpsso/readme.txt

 = 3.47.2-b.1 =

-(2017/10/25) Fix to convert the currency symbol provided The Event Manager to a currency abbreviation (Pro version).
-Refactored the WpssoSchema add_single_*_data methods (organization, person, place, etc.).
-Fix to limit mentions in a Schema CollectionPage for a post object.
-Fix to prefer getting the Yoast SEO post/term/user meta from the Yoast SEO plugin, instead of directly from the post/term/user meta (Pro version).
+(2017/10/25) Fix to convert currency symbol provided The Event Manager to currency abbreviation.
+Refactored WpssoSchema add_single_*_data methods.
+Fix to limit mentions in Schema CollectionPage for post objects.
+Fix to prefer getting the Yoast SEO meta from Yoast SEO plugin, instead of directly from the Yoast SEO meta options.

 = 3.47.1 =